How to Tile a Kitchen Splashback

 There are literally thousands of suitable kitchen tile choices for splashbacks: some big, some small, some expensive, and some incredibly cheap; it really just depends on your budget.

-For those looking for an affordable tile that offers excellent value for money, you simply cannot look past subway tiles, and we have a huge selection in our range, starting at a low $30.00 per square metre for our 100x300mm subway.
+If you’re searching for a cost-effective tile that delivers exceptional value, subway tiles are an excellent choice.
+Our range boasts a vast selection, with our 100x300mm subway starting at just $30.00 per square metre.
 We also have a great range of feature tiles at the affordable price of $65 per square metre, which includes the Heritage Aster Blue, Heritage Aster Green, Richmond Swan, Richmond Burnley, and Richmond Wellington tiles.

 If you’re still undecided about your splashback tile, our article on Kitchen Splashback Trends should help.